-The Brownfield Redevelopment Community Improvement Plan (BRCIP) was adopted by Council on April 27, 2007 and amended by Council on May 12, 2010, and October 14, 2015.
-This report is in conformance with the 2015 BRCIP, as directed by Council on January 24, 2024..
+The Brownfields Redevelopment Community Improvement Plan (BRCIP) was adopted by Council on April 27, 2007 and amended by Council on May 12, 2010, and October 14, 2015.
+This report is in conformance with the 2015 Brownfields Redevelopment Community Improvement Plan pursuant to Council's motion on January 24, 2024.

-The BRCIP presents the rationale behind the redevelopment of Brownfield in Ottawa, and the actions and strategies that will promote brownfield redevelopment.
-The BRCIP contains a comprehensive framework of incentive programs which include the Property Tax Assistance, Rehabilitation Grant, Project Feasibility Study Grant, Environmental Site Assessment Grant, Building Permit Fee Grant, and Development Charge Deferral Programs, as well as the Municipal Leadership Strategy Program.
+The Brownfields Redevelopment Community Improvement Plan presents the rationale behind the redevelopment of Brownfield in Ottawa, and the actions and strategies that will promote brownfield redevelopment.
+The Brownfields Redevelopment Community Improvement Plan contains a comprehensive framework of incentive programs which include the Property Tax Assistance, Rehabilitation Grant, Project Feasibility Study Grant, Environmental Site Assessment Grant, Building Permit Fee Grant, and Development Charge Deferral Programs, as well as the Municipal Leadership Strategy Program.